-Bell (1953) recounts a narration from Baydawi's (1998) commentary regarding the scribes of revelation.
+Richard Bell recounts a narration from Baydawi's commentary regarding the scribes of revelation.
 It states that Abdullah ibn Sa'd ibn Abi Sarh was writing down the revelation being sent to the Prophet.
 In this narration, Abdullah ibn Abi Sarh was writing verses 12 to 14 of Surah Al-Mu'minun.
 When he reached the end of the verse, he paused for a moment, became ecstatic, and said, "So blessed is Allah, the best of creators."
-Muhammad (PBUH), who needed the rhythm and cadence of Abdullah's phrase in his book, told Abdullah to write that phrase in the Quran as well.
+Muhammad (PBUH), who needed the rhythm and cadence of Abdullah's phrase in his book, told Abdullah to write that phrase in the Quran as well!
 This instruction from the Prophet caused doubt in Abdullah ibn Sa'd.
 Later, he abandoned Islam and returned to Mecca.
-By presenting such narrations in his commentary, Baydawi (1998) paved the way for expressing doubts about the Prophet's authorship of the Quran and the Quran being derivative (Bell, 1953, p18).
+By presenting such narrations in his commentary, Baydawi paved the way for expressing doubts about the Prophet's authorship of the Quran and the Quran being derivative (Bell, 1953, p18).

-3-9.
-The Companions' and Muslims' Visits to Jewish Schools
+7-9 The Companions' and Muslims' Visits to Jewish Schools

-Geiger (1898), citing Baydawi's commentary on verse 91 of Surah Al-Baqarah, recounts a narration in which Umar enters a Jewish school and asks them questions about the angel Gabriel.
-The Jews describe Gabriel as an angel of punishment and torment and their enemy as he reveals the Jews' secrets to the Prophet.
-They also state that Gabriel is on the right side of God and Michael is on the left.
-Clearly, by referring to this narration, he implicitly suggests that the Prophet and his companions frequented Jewish schools, thereby making it possible for them to acquire Jewish knowledge orally.
-In his reference to this narration in Baydawi's (1998) commentary about Umar ibn al-Khattab's entry into Jewish schools, Geiger (1898) states: "However, our view is not that the Arab Jews knew nothing of the biblical texts.
-The existence of schools among them has already been reported to us" (pp. 17-18).
+Abraham Geiger, citing Baydawi's commentary on verse 91 of Surah Al-Baqarah, recounts a narration in which Umar enters a Jewish school and asks them questions about the angel Gabriel.
+(Geiger, 1898, p9) The Jews describe Gabriel as an angel of punishment and torment, and their enemy, because he reveals the Jews' secrets to the Prophet.
+They also state that Gabriel is on the right side of God and Michael is on the left, etc. It is clear that Geiger, by referring to this narration, implicitly suggests that the Prophet and his companions frequented Jewish schools, thus making it possible for them to acquire Jewish knowledge orally.
+Geiger, referring to this narration in Baydawi's commentary about Umar ibn al-Khattab's entry into Jewish schools, states: "However, our view is not that the Arab Jews knew nothing of the biblical texts; the existence of schools among them has already been reported to us" (ibid., pp. 17-18).

-4. Conclusion
+r.
+Conclusion

-An examination of the Orientalists' use of al-Baydawi's exegesis in the context of the borrowing hypothesis regarding the Quran and the Biblical texts reveals that a significant portion of their analyses rests on a superficial interpretation of apparent similarities between Islamic and Judeo-Christian teachings.
-Such similarities do not necessarily imply direct influence; rather, in several cases, they stem from a shared source of revelation, the regional cultural-linguistic milieu, and common religious traditions.
-Reliance on concepts such as "Furgān," fasting ordinances, the designation of Jesus as the "Word of God," or specific terminologies of the People of the Book, without a nuanced understanding of Quranic sciences and the exegetical methodologies employed by Muslim commentators-especially al-Baydawi-cannot serve as a sound basis for the borrowing theory.
-This research, through a comparative content analysis of al-Baydawi's exegesis and Orientalist citations, demonstrated that many of their claims suffer from methodological weaknesses, overlooking the Quran's intrinsic semantic framework, and insufficient awareness of the cultural-historical context during its revelation.
+An examination of the Orientalists' use of al-Baydawi's exeges in the context of the borrowing hypothesis regarding the Quran and the Biblical texts reveals that a significant portion of their analyses rests on a superficial interpretation of apparent similarities between Islamic and Judeo-Christian teachings.
+Such similarities do not necessarily imply direct influence; rather, in many cases, they stem from a shared source of revelation, the regional cultural-linguistic milieu, and common religious traditions.
+Reliance on concepts such as "Furqān," fasting ordinances, the designation of Jesus as the "Word of God," or specific terminologies of the People of the Book, without a nuanced understanding of Quranic sciences and the exegetical methodologies employed by Muslim commentators-especially al-Baydawi-cannot serve as a sound basis for the borrowing theory.
+This research, through a comparative content analysis of al-Baydawi's exegesis and Orientalist citations, demonstrated that many of their claims are rooted in methodological weaknesses, neglect of the Quran's intrinsic semantic framework, and insufficient awareness of the cultural-historical context during its revelation.
 Moreover, certain interpretations are clearly driven by ideological preconceptions and a reductionist view of the divine revelation.
-In contrast, al-Baydawi's interpretative approach, supported by a diverse range of Islamic sources, not only affirms the autonomy and originality of the Quranic discourse but also provides an internal theological response to these challenges.
+In contrast, al-Baydawi's interpretative approach-supported by a diverse range of Islamic sources-not only affirms the autonomy and originality of the Quranic discourse but also provides an internal theological response to these challenges.
 Ultimately, the present study underscores that any scholarly analysis of the interaction between Islam and pre-Islamic religions must distinguish between shared features, actual influence, and genuine interaction, with full consideration of the classical Islamic exegetical traditions.